allegroai/clearml-docs/docs/getting_started/video_tutorials/hands-on_mlops_tutorials/how_clearml_is_used_by_an_mlops_engineer.md

 autoscaler, you'll see here that we indeed have one task in the GPU queue.
 And we also see that the `GPU_machines` Running Instances is one as well.
 So we can follow along with the logs here.
 And it actually detected that there is a task in a GPU queue, and it's now spinning up a new machine, a new GPU machine to be running that specific task, and then it will shut that back down again when it's done.
-So this is just one example of how you can use `task.execute_remotely` to very efficiently get your tasks into the queue.
+So this is just one example of how you can use `Task.execute_remotely()` to very efficiently get your tasks into the queue.
 Actually, it could also be the first time.
 So if you don't want to use the experiment manager for example, you don't actually have to use a task that is already in the system, you can just say it does not execute remotely, and it will just put it into the system for you and immediately launch it remotely.